What is important for property INSURANCE?

 It is vital that the completion date on the Contract of Purchase and Sale is adhered to, at all costs by the Buyer.
 Should the Buyer be at fault and the transaction does not complete as scheduled, the Seller has the option of voiding the contract.
 In addition, the Seller is legally allowed to keep the full amount of the deposit.
 There have been several attempts to have the Buyer’s deposit returned to the Buyer.
 Read the Deposits are Serious blog post for a full understanding.

-Continue reading “Why is the completion date so important?”
+Continue reading “Why is the COMPLETION DATE so important?”

-What is the Home Buyer Rescission Period?
+What is the Home Buyer Rescission Period (HBRP)?

 Home » Contract of Purchase and Sale

-The Home Buyer Rescission Period was developed by the British Columbia Financial Services Authority (BCFSA).
-The BCFSA is the governing body for BC real estate agents.
-The HBRP was implemented in response to the multiple offer situations in 2020-2022.
-During that frenzy, buyers were writing overpriced offers with no subjects, and then upon acceptance of their offer, regret set in as there was no “easy” way out of the transaction.
-The HBRP is also known as a non-negotiable, “cooling off period”.
+Consider the Home Buyer Rescission Period to be a period for cooling off.
+This was implemented in response to the multiple offer situations during the COVID frenzy.
+At that time, buyers were writing overpriced offers with no subject conditions, and then, upon acceptance of their offer, regret set in as there was no easy way out of the transaction.

-What is the purpose of the Depreciation Report?
+What is the purpose of the DEPRECIATION REPORT?

 Home » Contract of Purchase and Sale